 - 1. We support: - 1.1.
 Prohibiting tampering with hour meters on motorized farm equipment; - 1.2.
 Using a standardized 10-character machinery identification system, which includes components of the National Crime Information Center number; - 1.3.
 Urging manufacturers to designate the year of manufacture in the serial number of the tractor or implement; - 1.4.
-The right to repair one's own equipment by amending the Digital Millennium Copyright Act to require agricultural equipment manufacturers to allow equipment owners and independent repair facilities to have access to the same agricultural equipment diagnostic and repair information made available to the manufacturers' dealers and authorized repair facilities.
-Any penalty for alterations should be limited to the voiding of the warranty, as well as the right of dealers to refuse services and trade on altered equipment.
-Any alterations to software should be limited to the owner's personal use and should not be for distribution: - 1.5.
-Any insulated wire used in equipment, automobiles or otherwise be repellent to rodents and fire ants; and - 1.6.
-The creation of a national "Lemon Law" to cover farm machinery. - 2.
-We support equipment owners and/or independent equipment repair facilities being able to: - 2.1.
-Have machine connectivity by onboard screen, smart device, dealer access or other means; - Look up diagnostic codes in manuals, online or from dealer access; - 2.3.
+The right to repair one's own equipment by amending the Digital Millennium Copyright Act to require agricultural equipment manufacturers to allow equipment owners and independent repair facilities to have access to the same agricultural equipment diagnostic tools and repair information made available to the manufacturers' dealers and authorized repair facilities.
+Any penalty for alterations should be limited to the voiding of the warranty, as well as the right of dealers to refuse services and trade on altered equipment; - 1.5.
+The use of standardized communication connectors and test signals for all farm equipment with diagnostic capability; - 1.6.
+Any insulated wire used in equipment, automobiles or otherwise be repellent to rodents and fire ants; and - 1.7.
+The creation of a national "Lemon Law" to cover farm machinery. - We support equipment owners and/or independent equipment repair facilities being able to: - 2.1.
+Have machine connectivity by way of multiple avenues including onboard screen, smart device, dealer access and other means; - 2.2.
+Look up diagnostic codes in manuals, online or from dealer access; - 2.3.
 Have and keep the right to do general maintenance and daily servicing.
 Example: Changing oil and filters, periodic servicing and greasing; - 2.4.
-Access repair and technical manuals; - 2.5.
-Repair and service equipment during the warranty or extended warranty periods; and - 2.6.
-Perform machine calibrations that are not considered embedded codes and that will not exceed manufacturer's parameters. - 3.
-We oppose: - 3.1.
-Any further attempt to restrict or regulate exhaust emissions on new or used farm equipment, heavy equipment or trucks; - 3.2.
-The titling, registration and licensing of farm machinery at the federal level; and - 3.3.
-Equipment manufacturers requiring that general maintenance be conducted by one of their dealers to keep the manufacturer's warranty intact.
+Access repair and technical manuals; and - 2.5.
+Repair and service equipment during the warranty or extended warranty periods.